johannes-manner/SeMoDe/docu/benchmark.md

 5. Similar to mode sequentialInterval.
 This mode triggers functions in an interval with varying delays between execution start times. (mode: "sequentialChangingInterval")

-6. Similar to mode sequentialWait.
-This mode triggers functions with a varying delay between the execution termination and the next triggering/ request. (mode: "sequentialChangingWait")

 ##### General Usage